thisisbhanuj/DSA/src/main/ds/recursion/Matrix Diagonal.md

     * "" → ( r - c = k )
     * "/" → ( r + c = k )
-* The offset ( n-1 ) is just a normalization to map all possible values to nonnegative indices.
+* The offset ( n-1 ) is just a normalization to map all possible values to non negative indices.

 ---